 While they historically enjoyed their fermented beverages, this stereotype may have arisen as they could handle their drinks.

-The Celtic began making fermented beverages as early as 4,000 to 5,000 years ago and probably built up a tolerance much greater than other countries worldwide.
+The Celtic began making fermented beverages as early as 4,000 to 5,000 years ago.

 5. They have Warrior Blood